 It ended up being a fantastic Blue and Gold Banquet and I have to admit I think it ended up beautiful!

-I also hope this shows you that you can decorate with a very small budget and use basic Dollar Tree items while still making a gorgeous banquet for your Cub Scouts.
+This shows you that you can decorate with a very small budget and use basic Dollar Tree items while still making a gorgeous banquet for your Cub Scouts.